BrandonDobransky/TicTakToe_Game/README.md

 2) The next improvement I would make would be adding a reset button.
 A button that would let you restart or end the game before it is finished.

 # How to Run
-You can fork or clone this repository to your home computer.
+1)You can fork or clone this repository to your home computer.
-Save to your desktop or within a directory that is easily accessable.
+2)Save to your desktop or within a directory that is easily accessable.
-Start a new terminal at the file directory you saved the files to.
+3)Start a new terminal at the file directory you saved the files to.
-Open your browser to a new tab, start your local host server from the terminal at the same time.
+4)Open your browser to a new tab, start your local host server from the terminal at the same time.
-Type in your browser url the local host page.
+5)Type in your browser url the local host page.